CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/task-1.md

      ![](../images/image05.png)

    > Note : If it was a new firewall, it doesn't have any traffic yet and can view the dashboard at the end.

+# Proceed to Task 2 : To view the Application Command Center(ACC)